DharambirAgrawal/Job-Application-Bot/extension/README.md

 - 🌐 **Environment Switching**: Easy configuration for dev/production environments
 - 📦 **Modular Architecture**: Clean, well-commented, and maintainable codebase
 - 🎭 **Beautiful Animations**: Smooth transitions and modern design with Tailwind
+- 🧩 **Lazy-Loaded Portals**: About and Profile modals load on demand to keep the content script light

 ## 📁 Project Structure